 Cet your network ready.
 The default IP of the miner is 192.168.1.100.
 So you need to:

 - Make sure there are no other devices occupying the default IP address of the miner(192.168.1.100).
-Or you maybe can’t login to the configuration page of the miner.
+Otherwise you may not be able to log in to the configuration page of the miner.

 - If you have more than one miners, you need to connect and configure miners ONE BY ONE.
-Please refer to the “Running more than one miners” section for details.
+Refer to the “Running more than one miners” section for details.

 - Press “Win Key + R“, then a “RUN” box will be shown.